The Lottery Application period for the 2022-23 school year has ended, and applications are no longer available online.

 Clegern Elementary School is a hybrid neighborhood/lottery model for enrollment.
 Priority placement for open spots will be given to students within a small neighborhood boundary, followed by younger siblings of currently enrolled students, and then lottery draws from our open application period.
 Detailed guidelines are below under Current Guidelines for Clegern Enrollment.

 We will be accepting separate applications for the Capital View/Clegern Neighborhood Boundaries (Boulevard to Rankin and 2nd to 9th).
 The neighborhood application period is from January 18, 2022, to January 21, 2022.
 Applications will be available online and are available for pickup in the Clegern foyer from 8 a.m. to 4 p.m. each day of the open application period.

 Current Guidelines for Clegern Enrollment

-- Changes in Clegern’s current student attendance procedures will begin with the 2019-2020 kindergarten class and add an ascending grade level each following year until the new attendance process is fully implemented.
+- Changes in Clegern’s current student attendance procedures began with the 2019-2020 kindergarten class and added an ascending grade level each following year until the new attendance process is fully implemented.

 - Attendance at Clegern will be a hybrid model, first allowing the defined neighborhood attendance area priority placement for open spots, next adding kindergarten, or tag-a-long siblings of enrolled students, and then filling in the remaining class numbers with students on the application wait list.